Closed Captions Correction manual

 The following shortcuts are custom shortcuts, created specfically for use in the Correction Room.

-Note: After using the Don't translate shortcut, it can take up to 10 seconds before the word (group) is added to the glossary.
+Note: After using the Don't translate shortcut, it can take up to 10 seconds before the word (group) is added to the AI vocabulary.
 It can therefore still appear in the stream unadjusted shortly after using the shortcut.

 Some of the standard shortcuts are also available.